themap/themap/docs/concepts/map_options.md

-# Map definition
+# Map options

-Map object is container object representing one map on TheMap platform.
+Map options which can be provided while creating or updating map object.

 ## Object Schema